vatpac-technology/sops/docs/worldflight/Aerodromes/darwin.md

 ## Runway Modes
 Single runway operations on either **runway 11 or 29** will be in use for all aircraft.
 Runway 18/36 will not be available for arrivals and departures, due to it's use as a taxiway for some aircraft.

+## Workload Management
+Due to the extreme workload expected for all positions, the use of the OzStrips plugin for managing aerodrome positions is **mandatory**.
+Controllers should familiarise themselves with the plugin and the VATPAC [recommended workflow](../../client/towerstrips.md#recommended-workflow).

 ## Airways Clearance Delivery (ACD)
 ### Flight Plan Compliance
 Ensure **all flight plans** are checked for compliance with the approved WF Route: